-Chapter - 2: Corporate Governance and Corporate Social Responsibility 2009 - May [14]
+Chapter - 2: Corporate Governance and Corporate Social Responsibility 2009 - May [14] What is meant by Stakeholders?
+Describe those stakeholders who are being affected by or can affect the organisation.
+(5 marks)

 Management is not accountable solely to Investors (shareholders) but also to other interest groups or constituents who are affected by corporate activity.
 The term "Stakeholders" describes such constituents of an organisation - the individuals, groups or other organization which are affected by, or can affect the organization in pursuit of its goals.
 Stakeholders of a company constitutes:-